exonet/exonet-api-php/docs/api_responses.md

 ```

 ## Relations
 A resource can have multiple relations to one or more resources.
-To access a relation you can call the `relation` or `relationship` method on `ApiResource`.
+To access a relation you can call the `relation` or `relationship` method on `Resource`.
-A prepared instance of a new request is returned that can be retrieved by calling its `get()` method (thus returning an `ApiResource` or `ApiResourceSet`):
+A prepared instance of a new request is returned that can be retrieved by calling its `get()` method (thus returning an `Resource` or `ResourceSet`):

 ```php
 $certificate = $client->resource('certificates')->id('VX09kwR3KxNo')->get();